HauntedMC/DataProvider/SECURITY.md

 - Impact assessment
 - Any proposed mitigation

-## Response Expectations
+## What to Expect

-- Initial triage acknowledgement: target within 72 hours
+- We acknowledge reports as quickly as practical.
-- Severity assessment and fix planning: as soon as reproducible
+- We validate impact, prioritize by severity, and prepare a fix.
-- Patch release timing: based on severity and exploitability
+- We coordinate disclosure after a fix or mitigation is available.

 ## Disclosure